Skip to main content

 8 mentions Positive Neutral Negative

-• “I haven't played enough of this game to know much more--but from my current experience, it's really nice to have if you want a small side quest in your life that's oddly satisfying.”
+• “From my current experience, the story is really nice to have if you want a small side quest in your life that's oddly satisfying.”

-• “It is like a good side quest when you are doing something else.”
+• “The story is like a good side quest when you are doing something else.”

 • “There are no complex mechanics, no storylines, and no strategic depth beyond deciding which upgrades to prioritize.”